Zaltu/personax-lua-src/model/data/DOCUMENTATION/LINKS.md

 # Overview
 There's technically 22 arcanas in a standard tarot deck.
 Persona historically also includes one arcana from the Aelph deck as well, that being Aeon, and P4G also included "Jester" or something idk.

 While that would normally mean there are 23 social links to write, there are a number of arcanas that are generally reserved for story progression.
 These always include Fool, Judgement and World, and sometimes a smattering of others.
+As much extra work as it will be to write more links, I'd much rather have as few story-driven links as possible, to add more content to the game.

 There are a few other special social links in the form of the links established between the player and his teamates.
 These are not forced progession like the story-driven ones, but are important none-the-less as they must tie in to the main plot and the purpose of each character within it.